 USU offers several types of financial assistance to current and prospective students in the form of grants, loans, scholarships and payment plans to bridge the gap between educational expenses and personal financial resources.
-The Financial Services Department works to carefully to deliver personalized service and financial assistance within the framework, regulations and policies of federal and state funding.
+The Financial Services Department works to carefully deliver personalized service and financial assistance within the framework, regulations and policies of federal and state funding.
 The objective of the Office of Financial Aid is to provide financial assistance to eligible students through coordination with, and full use of, all governmental, community, and on-campus resources.

 To be eligible for Federal Financial Aid, you must be: